 Snake removal In the United States is a common problem, the mere mention of the word 'snake' evokes an emotional response.
 It may be wonder, exhilaration, shock or even fear.
 Many of these responses occur because snakes appear and behave unlike any other animal we know.
 Others are deeply rooted in tales and myths that give snakes extraordinary powers and abilities.
 Regardless of their source, misconceptions about snakes have made them among the most persecuted of all animals.
 In the US a common reaction to a snake is to kill it whether or not it poses a danger.
 However, the fact is that most snakes in Virginia are harmless and even dangerous ones would rather flee than fight.
 Once we begin to learn about snakes, we can replace our misconceptions with facts and our fears with curiosity, and we can begin to appreciate their important roles in our environment.

 Snakes are reptiles and belong to the same group of animals as lizards, turtles and crocodiles.
 Reptiles have dry scales that shed periodically.
 Unlike mammals and birds, reptiles cannot generate body heat and depend on outside sources to raise their body temperature.
 This trait makes them wait out long periods of extensive cold and hot conditions, a habit that contributes to their secretive nature.
-With Americas moderate climate snakes seldom are inactive for more than a month a at a time.
+With Americas moderate climate snakes seldom are inactive for more than a month a at a time. this is a dependent on the area in which they live, Snakes in the mountains of West Virginia will be less active in the months of January than the snakes in Florida. it all revolves around temperature and food availability.

 Snakes differ from other reptiles by having no legs, ears, or eyelids, and by possessing only one functional lung.
 The most notable characteristic of a snake is its extremely long, slender body.
 A snake's body allows it to effortlessly climb, swim in our streams, and slip into the smallest spaces.
 Although snakes lack ears and cannot technically hear, they do have the ability to detect low frequency vibrations from the air and ground.
 Instead of eyelids, snakes have a clear scale covering for each eye.
 The shedding of this scale causes the eye to cloud over for a few days, which led to the myth that snakes go blind during certain times of the year.
 In some southern states this happens 2 to 3 times a years.